StevePerchard/ISO-27001-/02_Leadership_and_Commitment/Security Policy.md

 6. Promoting a positive security culture through leadership and example

 ### Scope
-This policy applies to all employees, contractors and third parties who have access to CypherRisk information assets (see Scope Statement).
+This policy applies to all employees, contractors and third parties who have access to Cyzilla information assets (see Scope Statement).

 ### Key Principles
 - Information will be classified and protected according to its sensitivity